Memoona028/Data-Science-Memoona-Basharat/README.md

-# Data Science ByteWise Fellowships Tasks
+# Data Science ByteWise Fellowship Tasks

 Hi, my name is Memoona Basharat.
-This repository serves as a platform where I will be uploading my Data Science ByteWise Fellowships tasks for every week.
+This repository serves as a platform where I will be uploading my Data Science ByteWise Fellowship tasks for every week.

 ## WEEKLY TASK 2/3